MarijaBorisov/ngsi-tools/README.md

 #### API

-NGSI Connector API documentation can be found in its official [Swagger](backend.waste4think.eu:8082) instance.
+NGSIBulkUpdater documentation can be found in its official [Swagger](backend.waste4think.eu:8082) instance.

 All currently available endpoints are: